-RESOLUTION NO. 08-XXX
+RESOLUTION NO. XXX

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF PASO ROBLES FINDING THOSE ITEMS LISTED BELOW AS FACTS IN COMPLIANCE WITH HEALTH AND SAFETY CODE, SECTION 17910, FOR ADOPTION OF AMENDMENTS TO THE 2007 EDITIONS OF THE CALIFORNIA BUILDING CODE, FIRE CODE, ELECTRICAL CODE AND PLUMBING CODE
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF PASO ROBLES FINDING THOSE ITEMS LISTED BELOW AS FACTS IN COMPLIANCE WITH HEALTH AND SAFETY CODE, SECTION 17910, FOR ADOPTION OF AMENDMENTS TO THE 2010 EDITIONS OF THE CALIFORNIA BUILDING CODE, FIRE CODE, ELECTRICAL CODE AND PLUMBING CODE

-WHEREAS, by Ordinance No. 942, adopted by the City Council on January 2, 2008, the City of Paso Robles ("City") adopted the 2007 Edition of the California Building Code, the 2007 Edition of the California Fire Code, the 2007 Edition of the California Electrical Code and the 2007 Edition of the California Plumbing Code, which were appropriate at the time; and
+WHEREAS, by Ordinance No. XXX adopted by the City Council on , the City of Paso Robles ("City") adopted the 2010 Edition of the California Building Code, the 2010 Edition of the California Fire Code, the 2010 Edition of the California Plumbing Code, which were appropriate at the time; and